|ARCH 651||Arch History & Theory Seminar 1 651_syllabus.pdf||6|

-The course of studies consists of two sequences of seminars in architectural history and theory (4 courses), a seminar course in critical writing, and a final project.
+The course of studies consists of four seminar courses in architectural history and theory, a seminar course in critical writing, a project preparation course, one elective course, and a final project.
 Proficiency in spoken English and written English or French are requirements for admission.

 Architectural theory is viewed not as methodology but as philosophical orientation.
 Crucial issues of contemporary culture are explored through readings of phenomenology and continental European philosophy.
 Key notions in architecture, such as technology, perception, theory and practice, meaning and symbolization, and the nature of history, are discussed through the presentation of carefully selected readings.
-The second theory seminar is dedicated to the exploration of nineteenth century architectural theory and practice in Europe and North America.
+One of the seminars is dedicated to the exploration of nineteenth century architectural theory and practice in Europe and North America.

-All graduate students entering the program must audit two lecture courses coordinated with the History Seminars, Architectural Intentions from Vitruvius to the Renaissance and Origins of Modern Architecture.
+All graduate students entering the program must audit two lecture courses coordinated with ARCH 651 and ARCH 654: Architectural Intentions from Vitruvius to the Renaissance and Origins of Modern Architecture.

 McGill’s History and Theory of Architecture Program has a long-standing international reputation.
 Students are able to draw from the wide-ranging expertise of the faculty of the School and the University.
 McGill’s Blackader-Lauterman Library of Architecture and Art which includes the Canadian Architecture Collection is one of the best in Canada for this specialty.
 The course of studies is further enriched by the presence of distinguished visitors, which have included architects, theoreticians, historians and philosophers such as Juhani Pallasmaa, Dalibor Vesely, George Hersey, Karsten Harries, David Levin, Edward Casey and Richard Kearney, among others.
 The program is greatly enhanced by the proximity of the Canadian Centre for Architecture, a unique institution that attracts internationally recognized scholars and with which the program works in close collaboration.
 The multiple resources of the Centre’s library and archival collections are available for students doing thesis research.